Anna Magdalena Bach: Biography

 As can be seen from the dates, seven of her 13 children died before reaching adulthood.
 Only during the ten weeks from June to August 1732 were five of the couple’s children younger than 10 years of age living in the household.
 Otherwise, there were four or less.
 Anna Magdalena was seriously ill seven months before the birth of her last daughter Regina Susanna, and it is not known whether this was related to the pregnancy.

 With the marriage Anna Magdalena became Frau Capellmeisterin Bach, because she had the right to bear the title of her husband.
 It was not the job of a lady of her standing to cook, clean the apartment or do the washing.
 There were service personnel for this.
 Infants were nourished by wet nurses.
 Together with her husband, Anna Magdalena Bach commanded a household to which not only the children belonged, but also private students and servants.
-In this household the livelihood was earned with music.
+In this household the livelihood was earned through music.
 As a musician herself and the daughter of a court trumpeter, Anna Magdalena had the abilities and experience to monitor and participate in the activities.
 In the Bach family household works composed by Johann Sebastian were copied and prepared for performance.
 Performances were rehearsed, music was traded, private students taught, instruments rented out and sold.
 Anna Magdalena cooperated in all these areas.
 When her husband was away examining organs or for other reasons, she was responsible for running the business.
 The entire household could also have been organised such that she could accompany him.
 After the death of her husband a cantata for the council election was commissioned from her – proof that she was capable of organising such a performance.
 Several copies of her husband’s compositions made by her have survived.
 Some of these are of high musicological significance as many of his own manuscripts are lost.
 Apart from music, Anna Magdalena was interested in flowers.

 Johann Sebastian Bach died on 28 July 1750.

 Carl Philipp Emanuel Bach.
 Anna Magdalena Bach stayed in contact with her stepson until the end of her life.